Does Sponsored Content Work?

 Two media insiders debate whether paid articles pay off

-In the latest edition of our print magazine, we set out to answer an old question among media professionals and brands trying to grab readers’ attention in an organic way: Does sponsored content really work?
+Recently we set out to answer an old question among media professionals and brands trying to grab readers’ attention in an organic way: does sponsored content really work?
 Sharon Houghton, general manager at Outside (our parent company) and Charlie Lozner, partner and VP of digital media at Backbone Media in Colorado, weighed in.

 Yes, if done correctly